Here are just a few free-reed links that, in turn, will point you to many more.

 - Concertina.net is a rich resource for all concertina players.
 Lots of information, new, tunes, buy/sell, great links, and a very active users forum.

 - The Center for the Study of Free-Reed Instruments is a resource for scholarly research in all aspects and permutations of free-reed instruments.

 - The International Concertina Association

-- The ABC home page has exensive information on ABC notation.
+- The ABC home page has extensive information on ABC notation.

 - Richard Moon's TUNEdb is possibly the largest collection of traditional tunes on the internet.

-- Al Ladd is a Colrain, Massachusetts woodworker who does the wood components for the Morse concertinas.
-He also makes very high quality decorative jewelry boxes and cutting boards, which he sells from his personal website.
+- Al Ladd is a Colrain, Massachusetts woodworker who makes many of the wood components for the Morse concertinas.
+He also crafts very high quality decorative jewelry boxes and cutting boards, which he sells from his personal website.